 With plantar fasciitis, as with so many other conditions, I believe that the best therapies are the ones you can do for yourself.
 Better that you work on yourself for 10 minutes every day than for an hour with a specialist on Mondays.
 Right?

 Predictably, the number one recommendation is rest.
 For many, this advice is like rubbing salt in a wound.
 In the spirit of the message though, if your feet are acting up, try to take care of them and give them a break between shifts, shows, marathons, or whatever you do.

 Here are some other tips for taking care of your paws:

 Stretching – a few times a day, loosen up everything from the knee down with calf stretches, heel, and arch stretches and toe curls using a towel.

 Ice vs. Heat – generally I discourage the use of cold.
 It constricts, it slows local circulation and sets you up for injury.
 With plantar fasciitis, when it feels really lit up and painful though, it’s okay to cool it down.
 Sometimes alternating with heat.
 Don’t ice before working out though and don’t forget to keep the surrounding muscles warm and limber.

-If you are onstage every night, make sure your shoes feel as good as you make them look.
+If you are on stage every night, make sure your shoes feel as good as you make them look.
 If they are tearing up your feet, ask about getting them customized.
-Whether you are a performer or not, remember that if your body mechanics are off because of you shoes, it can lead to all kinds of problems, not just with your feet.
+Whether you are a performer or not, remember that if your body mechanics are off because of your shoes, it can lead to all kinds of problems, not just with your feet.